douglashellowell/react-element-cloner/notes.md

 Composition is a useful pattern when we want to make re-usable containers for other components

-When nesting components inside a JSX tag we can access and render these elements on `props.children`
+When nesting components inside a JSX tag we can access and render the elements on `props.children`

 ```jsx
 const App = () => {